-We hope that you have enjoyed reading this sample of our quarterly Carnival Glass Society Newsletter.
-The last three pages of our newsletter usually contain: List of antique fairs where you can use your Carnival Glass Society Fairs Discount Card; Committee contact details and contact details of members with carnival glass for sale or items they would like to buy.
+We do hope that you have enjoyed reading this sample of our quarterly Carnival Glass Society Newsletter.
+The last three pages of our newsletter usually contain: List of the antique fairs where you can use your Carnival Glass Society Fairs Discount Card for the next quarter; Committee contact details and contact details of members with carnival glass for sale or who have specific items that they would like to buy plus information on forthcoming Carnival Glass Society events.